liferay/liferay-docs/discover/portal/articles/100-web-experience-management/05-configuring-widgets/05-widget-permissions.markdown

 made your selections.

-Beyond this, specific permissions are generally defined for specific applications.
+Beyond this, specific permissions are generally defined for specific widgets.
 For example, Message Boards contains a *Ban User* permission.
-This makes no sense in the context of another applications, say, the Blogs.
+This makes no sense in the context of most other widgets.
-You'll go over permissions for specific applications in the sections for those applications.
-Next, you'll explore how to sharing applications.
+You'll go over permissions for specific widgets in the sections for those widgets.
+Next, you'll explore how to share widgets.